john-marcello/nav-app-demo/README.md

 # PrizePicks Clone

 This project is intended for demonstration purposes only.
 The goal is to showcase my front-end design and development skills utilizing the React framework.
-Some improvement have been made to optimize css files, add a mobile menu, and improve mobile responsiveness.
+Recent changes include updating code to connect to a Ruby backend running Roda, and a postgreSQL database.

 ## Branches